jacksonhull/simplendas-jurisdictions/README.md

           }
         ]
       }
-    };
+    }

 ## Fields in the NDA

 Additional fields will likely be required when creating a new NDA.
 Refer to the NDA template you intend to add to determine what fields should be added to the defaults.
 Basically if there is information that is specific to the Company or recipient, it will need to be variable-ized into a field.

 ### Company fields
-*Company* fields are inputs for the creation of an NDA.
+Company fields are inputs for the creation of an NDA.

+The Company fields appear as text in the NDA template.

-The default, required fields are:
+The default, required Company fields are:
-    Company name (text, mandatory) -- the name of the Company creating the NDA Company email (text, mandatory) -- the email address of the Company
+* Company name (text, mandatory) -- the name of the Company creating the NDA
+* Company email (text, mandatory) -- the email address of the Company

-Configure additional Company fields for the NDA in the *jurisdiction* object in [*jurisdications.js*](https://github.com/jacksonhull/simplendas-jurisdictions/blob/master/jurisdictions.js), by adding a name, label and type for each.
-Note that additional Company fields are treated as mandatory.
+Configure additional Company fields for the NDA in the *company_fields* list in [*jurisdications.js*](https://github.com/jacksonhull/simplendas-jurisdictions/blob/master/jurisdictions.js) by adding a *name*, *label* and *type* for each.
+Note that additional Company fields are validated as mandatory.

 For example, the *uk-en* Jurisdiction has an additional four Company fields for use in the [NDA template](https://github.com/jacksonhull/simplendas-jurisdictions/blob/master/nda/uk-en.md).